-- Compile the Java file that you write and append the path of the compiled Java file with a valid path to the ADDCLASSPATH variable of setenv.bat/setenv.sh.
+- Compile the Java file you write and append the path of the compiled file with a valid path to the ADDCLASSPATH variable of setenv.bat/setenv.sh in

-- Set the value of the connection property SQL Statement Creator.
-The dynamic query interface is set as a property in the JDBC connection object in a catalog.
+- Set the value of the JDBC connection property SQL Statement Creator to specify the dynamic query interface.

-In Designer, open the Catalog Manager, expand the data source node, select the JDBC connection, right-click it and select Properties from the shortcut menu to display the properties of the connection.
-You can then see the SQL Statement Creator property, which you can use to set the real class name of the dynamic query object.
+In Designer, open the Catalog Manager, expand the data source node, select the JDBC connection, right-click it and select Properties from the shortcut menu.
+In the Properties sheet, specify the SQL Statement Creator property of the connection to set the real class name of the dynamic query object.
+For example:

 - You implement the interface by the class UserSQLStmtCreatorImpl, then specify the property value as UserSQLStmtCreatorImpl;@param1;@param2. "param1" and "param2" are type-in parameters you used to specify criteria while creating the query.